emilyhunt/website-old/content/research/research.md

   alignVertical: middle
   height: 700px
   headings:
-    heading: How can astronomy make the most of modern data?
+    heading: How can astronomy make the most of our data?
     subHeading:
     text: 'I work with a range of techniques to process and analyse our huge 21st century datasets.'
   background:
-    backgroundImage: "/images/pages/lance-anderson-GOK4iscFSkA-unsplash-2000.jpg"
+    backgroundImage: "/images/content/research/gaia.jpg"
     opacity: 1
     monotone: false
   image: